 - The Top Ten finalists’ submissions, in each category, will move forward for review by the Judging Committee to determine the three scholarship winners in each category.

 - The final judging for the scholarships will be based upon the merit of the submissions.

 Judging and evaluation criteria

 The Top Ten submissions, including application forms, video or essay submissions, and all other documentation will be evaluated by the Judging Committee, based the following criteria.

 - Effort, quality, and creativity apparent in the applicant’s video or essay submission.

-- How well the applicant addressed the question, “What invention do you think the world would be better off without and why?”
+- How well the applicant addressed the question, “What do you think your generation does better than any other generation?
+Tell us why.”
 We encourage creative thinking.

 - Work experience, community involvement, volunteer activities and passions.

 The Judging Committee members will be appointed by The Sponsors and be comprised of Michigan First Credit Union employees.
 The decisions of the committee will be final.